-I designed the all my models models from a love of flying this type of model and as such I have built and flown several of each of these models over the last several years.
+I designed the all my models models from a love of flying this type of model and as such I have built and flown several of each of these models over the last few years.
 The aim of each design is to optimise the performance in the air and ease of use on the ground.
 Materials, batteries and radio gear move on, the methods shown here are the ones that I do or have used on my own models over recent years.

 The build notes here are equally applicable for Saker, Harrier, Falcon and even Wyvern models.
 There are clearly some differences in the models but the principals and approach suggested here will be a good starting point as you assemble your model.
 There is no single way of assembling a model and you may feel that you have another- that you prefer.
 If so- great and please share your ideas with the model flying community.